naman0r/naman0r/README.md

 ## Contact
-To learn more about me and my projects, please visit my Personal Website [here](https://namanrusia.netlify.app/).
+To learn more about me and my projects, please visit my Personal Website [here](https://namanrusia.com).
+Check out some of my projects [here](https://namanrusia.com/projects)

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/namanrusia/)